Guido Rugo: Boston Braves

 In 1941, Rugo was a member of a syndicate led by Bob Quinn that purchased controlling interest in the Boston Braves (then known as the Bees) from Charles Adams.
 Rugo was a close friend of Quinn's son, John Quinn.
 In the fall of 1943, Rugo and two other minority partners, Louis Perini and C. Joseph Maney, issued an ultimatum to the other members of the syndicate - to buy out the trio's stock for what they paid for it or allow the three to purchase the other partners' stock for what they paid for it.
 The other stockholders elected to sell and on January 21, 1944, Perini, Maney, and Rugo purchased the club outright.
 The three businessmen, who were all contractors, were known as the "Three Little Steam Shovels".
 In 1948, the Braves won the National League pennant, but lost the World Series to the Cleveland Indians.
 In 1951, Rugo sold his interest in the club to Perini and Maney.

 Personal life

-A resident of Milton, Massachusetts, Rugo moved to Marblehead, Massachusetts in 1949 after he purchased "Carcassonne", the home of Lydia Pinkham Gove (granddaughter of Lydia Pinkham), for $50,000.
+A resident of Milton, Massachusetts, Rugo moved to Marblehead, Massachusetts, in 1949 after he purchased "Carcassonne", the home of Lydia Pinkham Gove (granddaughter of Lydia Pinkham), for $50,000.
 In 1964 Rugo sold "Carcassonne" to attorney Robert DiGiacomo and returned to Boston.

 On January 30, 1960, Rugo collapsed at a meeting of the Clover Club in Boston, where he was a guest of former Braves publicity director Billy Sullivan.
 Rugo had suffered a similar episode ten days earlier at his office.

 Death

-Rugo died on November 18, 1984 at his home in West Roxbury.
-He was survived by his wife and four of his five sons.
+Rugo died on November 18, 1984, at his home in West Roxbury.
+He was survived by his wife, Beatrice and four of his five sons.